jae686/srl-tutorials/03_first_sprite/03_sprites.md

 If you take a further look at the function signature you can also specify rotation, scale and a zoom point.

-However you might have notice that there is an specific type for angles.
+However you might have noticed that there is an specific type for angles.

-## Angle Primer
+## `SRL::Math::Types::Angle` Introduction

 The `SRL::Math::Types::Angle` is the type used in SRL for angles.